 The Accredited Register Scheme was set up in 2013 by the Department of Health (DoH) as a way to recognise organisations that hold voluntary registers which meet certain standards.
 These standards are set by the Professional Standards Authority (PSA).

 This therapist has indicated that they belong to an Accredited Register.

 I am available for evening and weekend appointments as well as by telephone, Skype or Zoom.

-My private practice is located at 126 Oatlands Drive in Weybridge, behind Oatlands Pharmacy.
+My private practice is located at my home in Old Woking as well as at 123 Oatlands Drive in Weybridge.

-A car park is located over the road from the practice and offers free parking after 6 pm.
+A car park is located a short walk from the practice room in Weybridge and offers free parking after 6 pm.